ardaasln/twitter-search-engine/README.md

 # Twitter Search Engine
 This project is a lightweight alternative to Twitter's search.
-It demonstrates how to construct an *express* app, use Twitter Search API use client - server routings.
+It demonstrates how to construct an *express* app, use Twitter Search API and client - server routings.

 Keywords: *NodeJS*, *express*, *Semantic UI*, *async*, *es6*, *babel*, *eslint*, *jQuery*

 It is assumed that you already have *node* and *npm*.
-If you do not have them, you can check the links below for instructions:
+If you do not have them, you can check the link below for instructions:

 * [npm - NodeJS](https://www.npmjs.com/get-npm)